-The following constraints are based on the assumptions defined in [7], chapter 3.3.
+The following constraints are based on the assumptions defined in [7], chapter 3.4.
 (Please refer to the Security Target for the precise and more detailed definition):

 Identifier Summary A.LOCATE Location of TOE processing resources in facilities with controlled access.
 A.PROTECT Protection against physical modification (of TOE and Hardware used by the TOE).
 A.MANAGE Management of the TOE is done by competent individuals.
 A.NO_EVIL_ADMIN Administrative personnel are not careless, willfully negligent, or hostile.
-A.COOP Users are co-operative.
+A.COOP Authorised users possess the necessary authorisiation to access at least some of the information managed by the TOE and are expected to act in a co-operating manner.
 A.UTRAIN Users are trained well enough to use the Security functionality of the TOE appropriately.
 A.UTRUST Users are trusted to accomplish some task or group of tasks within a secure IT environment by exercising complete control over their data.

-A.NET_COMP Network components (like routers, bridges) used are assumed to pass data without modification.
+Identifier Summary A.NET_COMP Network components (like routers, bridges) used are assumed to pass data without modification.
 A.PEER Any other system with which the TOE communicates is assumed to be under the same management control and operate under the same security policy constraints.
-A.CONNECT All connections (to peripherals and network connections) not using the secured protocolls SSH or SSL reside within the controlled access facilities.
+A.CONNECT All connections (to peripherals and network connections) not using the secured protocolls SSH v2 or SSL v3 reside within the controlled access facilities.